bstapleton/chocobot/README.md

     }
 }
 ```
+Caveat: you can probably avoid the whole database block of the auth for now, since I haven't set up the SQLite side of things (yet).

 The `auth.json` file is excluded from the repo, so you don't go accidentally exposing your token/s to the world.
 Please remember to keep your secrets secret :wink: